Explicit bounds from the Alon-Boppana theorem: Abstract

 \section{Abstract}

-The purpose of this paper is to classify finite graphs satisfying certain spectral bounds and give explicit methods for understanding asymptotic behavior of the spectrum.
+The purpose of this paper is to give explicit methods for bounding the number of vertices of finite $k$-regular graphs with given second eigenvalue.
 Let $X$ be a finite $k$-regular graph and $\mu_1(X)$ the second largest eigenvalue of its adjacency matrix.
-It follows from the well-known Alon--Boppana Theorem, that for any $\epsilon > 0$ there are only finitely many such $X$ with $\mu_1(X) < (2 - \epsilon) \sqrt{k - 1}$.
-We effectively implement Serre's quantitative version of this result to prove several finiteness results for the number of vertices in a $k$-regular graph with $\mu_1(X) < (2 - \epsilon) \sqrt{k - 1}$.
-For example, we give a complete classification of the $3$- and $4$-regular graphs with $\mu_1(X) \le 1$.
-Our methods allow one to compute explicit bounds for any $k$ and $\epsilon$.
+It follows from the well-known Alon--Boppana Theorem, that for any $\epsilon > 0$ there are only finitely many such $X$ with $\mu_1(X) < (2 - \epsilon) \sqrt{k - 1}$, and we effectively implement Serre's quantitative version of this result.
+For any $k$ and $\epsilon$, this gives an explicit upper bound on the number of vertices in a $k$-regular graph with $\mu_1(X) < (2 - \epsilon) \sqrt{k - 1}$.